mcpbuilder/mcp-examples/README.md

 # Model Context Protocol (MCP) Examples

-This repository contains example implementations of Model Context Protocol (MCP) servers in different programming languages.
-These examples are designed to help beginners get started with creating their own MCP servers.
+This repository contains example implementations of Model Context Protocol (MCP) servers and clients in different programming languages.
+These examples are designed to help developers get started with creating their own MCP implementations.

 ## What is MCP?